-- 1. APG committee reviews the student application data brought forth by the Assistant Dean of Student Success and Operations: - a.
-Application GPA (2.7) (the weighted GPA of all program prerequisite courses): Exact GPA on a 4.0 scale is awarded for a total of 30%. - b.
-Science GPA (2.7) (the weighted GPA of the program prerequisite science courses): Exact GPA on a 4.0 scale is awarded for a total of 25%. - c.
-Essay (the average of reviewers' scores): Up to 4 points are awarded for a total of 15%. - d.
-Campus Enrollment (the weight assigned to the type of institution where the program prerequisite courses were taken): Up to 4 points are awarded for a total of 15% 4: All program prerequisite courses taken at IUSB 3: Any transfer credits from another IU system institution 2: Any transfer credits from another bachelor degree granting institution 1: Any transfer credits from a 2 year institution with which IU has a formal agreement (i.e. Ivy Tech) 0: Any transfer credits from a 2 year institution with which IU DOES NOT have an agreement - e.
+1. APG committee reviews the student application data brought forth by the Assistant Dean of Student Success and Operations:

+b.
+Science GPA (2.7) (the weighted GPA of the program prerequisite science courses): Exact GPA on a 4.0 scale is awarded for a total of 25%.

+c.
+Essay (the average of reviewers' scores): Up to 4 points are awarded for a total of 15%.

+d.
+Campus Enrollment (the weight assigned to the type of institution where the program prerequisite courses were taken): Up to 4 points are awarded for a total of 15% 4: All program prerequisite courses taken at IUSB 3: Any transfer credits from another IU system institution 2: Any transfer credits from another bachelor degree granting institution 1: Any transfer credits from a 2 year institution with which IU has a formal agreement (i.e. Ivy Tech) 0: Any transfer credits from a 2 year institution with which IU DOES NOT have an agreement e.
 Course Repeat (the weight assigned to the number of program prerequisite courses that were repeated): Up to 4 points are awarded for a total of 15%.
-4: No repeats of any program prerequisite courses 3: Repeat of 1 non-science course 2: Repeat of 1 science course 1: Repeat of 1 science course and 1 non-science course OR repeat of 2 non-science courses 0: Repeat of 2 science courses OR 3 non-science courses OR 1 science and 2 non science course - f.
+4: No repeats of any program prerequisite courses 3: Repeat of 1 non-science course 2: Repeat of 1 science course 1: Repeat of 1 science course and 1 non-science course OR repeat of 2 non-science courses 0: Repeat of 2 science courses OR 3 non-science courses OR 1 science and 2 non science course f.
 APPLICATION REVIEW: Applicants who meet all the GPA requirements and have completed all program prerequisite courses by the application deadline will be considered first.

-- g.
-Applicants must complete all program prerequisite course requirements by the program start date. - 2.
-This is a blinded process with student names removed from the data spreadsheet. - 3.
-The APG committee will vote on the selections and then share their decision with the BSN program director. - 4.
-The APG committee will also select up to three qualified alternates to be considered for admission in the case that an admitted candidate does not accept their admission, or if a student who received conditional admission does not qualify for admission after final grade submission.
+g.
+Applicants must complete all program prerequisite course requirements by the program start date.

+2. This is a blinded process with student names removed from the data spreadsheet.

+3. The APG committee will vote on the selections and then share their decision with the BSN program director.

+4. The APG committee will also select up to three qualified alternates to be considered for admission in the case that an admitted candidate does not accept their admission, or if a student who received conditional admission does not qualify for admission after final grade submission.
 If an alternate is awarded admission, the BSN program director will contact the alternate.